sassoftware/sas-studio-custom-steps/_template/README.md

 ## Change Log

 * Version 1.2 (04SEP2023)
-    * Moved text for Prereqs/Documentation/Changelog into expandable secions for readability
+    * About tab: Moved text for Prereqs/Documentation/Changelog into expandable sections for readability
     * Added **extras** sub-folder to store older version of step in zip file when latest update of step requires very recent version of SAS Studio
 * Version 1.1 (23OCT2022)
     * Added pre-reqs area in About tab